 The yellow perch fishery in Fresno has been negatively impacted by drought over the last eight years.
-As a result of extreme draw downs in 2001 and 2002, yellow perch were not able to successfully spawn (Table 10) and population levels were drastically reduced (Figure 5).
+As a result of extreme draw downs in 2001 and 2002, yellow perch were not able to successfully spawn (Table 12) and population levels were drastically reduced (Figure 5).
 To remedy this situation, 170,000 pre-spawn adult yellow perch were introduced from 2001 through 2004 to increase population levels so when water levels increased these forage fish populations might rebound.
-In 2003 and 2004, water levels increased, flooding shoreline vegetation, and allowing the successful spawning and recruitment of forage fish, as a result stocking of pre-spawn perch was discontinued in 2005.
+In 2003 and 2004, water levels increased, flooding shoreline vegetation, and allowing the successful spawning and recruitment of forage fish and stocking of pre-spawn perch was discontinued in 2005.

-Since stocking of adult yellow perch was discontinued in Fresno Reservoir, the abundance of adult yellow perch has decreased, however the abundance levels remain higher than most pre-drought levels (Figure 5).
+Since stocking of adult yellow perch was discontinued in Fresno Reservoir, the abundance of adult yellow perch has decreased and is similar to pre-drought levels (Figure 5).
 In addition, the proportion of stock size fish in the population indicates that YOY fish have successfully recruited into the population.
-However, this number continues to decline since stocking of adult yellow perch ceased in 2005.
-The continued recovery of the fishery is dependent of maintaining water levels that will allow the successful spawning and recruitment of forage and sport fishes.
+However, low water levels throughout the fall and winter months limit good rearing habitat and increase the vulnerability of YOY yellow perch to predation.

-Figure 5. - Relative abundance, size structure, and relative weight of yellow perch collected with sinking experimental gill nets in Fresno Reservoir, 1987-2009.
+Figure 5. - Relative abundance, size structure, and relative weight of yellow perch collected with sinking experimental gill nets in Fresno Reservoir, 1987-2010.